OpenClaw Computer Use vs Manual Workflows

 When Computer Use Frustrates

 Be honest about the rough edges.
+There are three places it consistently frustrates new users.

 What I'd Automate First